Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Numerical Simulations and Results

-\subsubsection{Multiple Scatterers (Elliptical Cluster Case)}
+\subsubsection{Multiple Scatterers: Elliptical Cluster Case}

 Next, we evaluate the performance of the \ac{ROI}-\ac{QP} scheme for a cluster of two closely spaced elliptical scatterers.
-The scatterers have relative permittivity $2$, and the \ac{SNR} is set to $5\,\mathrm{dB}$.
-Each ellipse has a major axis of $0.12\,\mathrm{m}$ and a minor axis of $0.055\,\mathrm{m}$, and the center-to-center spacing is set to $0.3\,\mathrm{m}$ and $0.1\,\mathrm{m}$, respectively.
+The scatterers have relative permittivity $2$.
+Each ellipse has a major axis of $0.12\,\mathrm{m}$ and a minor axis of $0.055\,\mathrm{m}$, and the center-to-center spacing is set to $0.3$~m and $0.1$~m, respectively.
+The reconstructions are evaluated at $10$~dB \ac{SNR}.

-The corresponding geometric reconstructions obtained by the \ac{LSM} (with $\zeta = 10^{-4}$) are presented in Figs.~\ref{fig:8plots}(a) and \ref{fig:8plots}(e).
-When applied to a cluster of scatterers, the \ac{LSM} exhibits a noticeable \textit{``sticking''} effect along the boundaries of adjacent objects.
-This phenomenon arises because the \ac{LSM} inherently produces spatially extended high-response regions surrounding strong permittivity boundaries.
-As the separation between scatterers approaches the resolution limit of the sensing aperture, these regions overlap and merge, resulting in apparent boundary adhesion and a loss of distinct object separation.
-After applying a suitable threshold to suppress weak responses, the \acp{ROI} corresponding to the two spacing cases are obtained, as shown in Figs.~\ref{fig:8plots}(c) and \ref{fig:8plots}(g).
-For the $0.3\,\text{m}$ spacing, the \ac{ROI} successfully encloses both ellipses within a moderately expanded boundary, providing accurate geometric localization.
-In contrast, for the $0.1\,\text{m}$ spacing, the \ac{ROI} can no longer fully resolve the two ellipses, and partial adhesion occurs between their boundaries.
+The corresponding \ac{LSM} indicators with $\zeta=10^{-4}$ are shown in Figs.~\ref{fig:8plots}(c) and~\ref{fig:8plots}(d).
+When applied to a cluster of scatterers, the \ac{LSM} exhibits a noticeable \textit{sticking} effect along the boundaries of adjacent objects.
+This phenomenon arises because the \ac{LSM} tends to produce spatially extended high-response regions around strong permittivity boundaries.
+As the separation between scatterers approaches the resolution limit of the sensing aperture, these regions overlap and merge, resulting in apparent boundary adhesion and reduced object separability.

+After applying the truncation rule, the \acp{ROI} corresponding to the two spacing cases are obtained, as shown in Figs.~\ref{fig:8plots}(e) and~\ref{fig:8plots}(f).
+For the $0.3$~m spacing, the \ac{ROI} successfully encloses both ellipses within a moderately expanded boundary, providing accurate geometric localization.
+In contrast, for the $0.1$~m spacing, the \ac{ROI} can no longer fully resolve the two ellipses, and partial adhesion occurs between their boundaries.